phishdetect/phishdetect/README.md

     $ docker pull phishdetect/phishdetect

-Once the Docker image is created you can proceed building the binaries.

-Firstly, make sure you have Go 1.11+ installed.
-We require Go 1.11 or later versions because of the native support for Go Modules, which we use to manage dependencies.
-If it isn't available for your operating system of choice, we recommend trying [gvm](https://github.com/moovweb/gvm).

-Proceed cloning the Git repository:

-    $ git clone github.com/phishdetect/phishdetect.git

-Move to directory you just cloned and proceed with downloading the depedencies:

-    $ make deps

-In order to build binaries for GNU/Linux:

-    $ make linux

-In order to build binaries for Mac:

-    $ make darwin

-In order to build binaries for Windows (this will require MingW to be installed):

-    $ go get github.com/Microsoft/go-winio
-    $ make windows

-Once the compilation is completed, you will find two binaries in the `build/<linux/darwin/windows>/` folder.
-The first is a command-line interface, named `phishdetect-cli` and the second is the web interface, named `phishdetect-web`.
-Both are stand-alone binaries: they can be copied and run directly with no additional files required.

 ## Using PhishDetect as a library

 First install the PhishDetect library dependency:

     $ go get -u -d github.com/phishdetect/phishdetect/...

 ### Analyzing a link statically